-Officials of the Army Contracting Command at Redstone Arsenal, Ala., announced a $22.1 million order Friday to the Lockheed Martin Rotary and Mission Systems segment in Orlando, Fla., for Modernized Day Sensor Assembly (M-DSA) kits and spare parts for Army AH-64 Apache attack helicopters.
+Officials of the Army Contracting Command at Redstone Arsenal, Ala., announced a $121.6 million order late last month to the Lockheed Martin Rotary and Mission Systems segment in Orlando, Fla., for M-TADS/PNVS components and hardware for the AH-64 Apache attack helicopter.

 The new day sensor structure assembly offers fields of view that match the Arrowhead FLIR fields of view to accommodate image blending.
 The modernized TV sensor incorporates color and low-light sensitivity.
 A modern inertial measurement unit replaces three spinning-mass gyros, and the new laser spot tracker uses a four-quadrant detector and improved processing.
 A laser pointer marker helps enhance coordination with ground and air units.

-M-DSA upgrades enable Apache flight crews to identify targets at long ranges through an additional field of view and extended range picture-in-picture capability, as well as provide the ability to view high-resolution, near-infrared and color imagery on cockpit displays.
+These targeting components enable Apache flight crews to identify targets at long ranges through an additional field-of-view and extended-range picture-in-picture capability, as well as provide the ability to view high-resolution, near-infrared and color imagery on cockpit displays.

 M-TADS/PNVS provides Apache helicopter pilots with long-range, precision engagement and pilotage capabilities for mission success and flight safety during day and night and in adverse weather conditions.

-On this order Lockheed Martin will do the work in Orlando, Fla., and should be finished by November 2024.
-For more information contact Lockheed Martin Rotary and Mission Systems online at www.lockheedmartin.com, or the Army Contracting Command https://acc.army.mil/contractingcenters/acc-rsa/.
+On this order Lockheed Martin will do the work at locations to be determined with each order, and should be finished by March 2022.
+For more information contact Lockheed Martin Rotary and Mission Systems online at www.lockheedmartin.com, or the Army Contracting Command-Redstone at https://acc.army.mil/contractingcenters/acc-rsa.